DikshithaAnand/voice-en-ja-translator/README.md

 ## 🚀 Future Enhancements

-Planned improvements to extend the system’s capabilities include:
+To further strengthen the system and expand its real-world usability, the following improvements are planned:

+- 🌍 **Automatic Language Detection**
-- **Automatic language detection** to remove manual language selection
+  Eliminate manual language selection by dynamically identifying the spoken language.

-- **Conversation / multi-turn mode** for context-aware translation
+- 💬 **Conversation / Multi-Turn Mode**
+  Enable context-aware translations to support natural, back-and-forth dialogue.

-- **Japanese romanization (Romaji) support** for language learners
+- 🇯🇵 **Japanese Romanization (Romaji) Support**
+  Provide Romaji output alongside Japanese text to assist language learners.

-- **Dark mode UI** for improved accessibility and user experience
+- 🌙 **Dark Mode UI**
+  Improve accessibility and enhance user experience with an optimized dark interface.

-- **Cloud deployment** using Streamlit Cloud or Docker
+- ☁️ **Cloud Deployment**
+  Deploy using **Streamlit Cloud** or **Docker** for scalable and production-grade hosting.

+- 🌐 **Multi-Language Expansion**
-- **Support for additional languages** beyond English and Japanese
+  Extend support beyond English and Japanese to additional global languages.
 ---

 ## 👩‍💻 Author